-It is dangerous to operate the motorcycle with defective brakes; you must have your authorised Triumph dealer take remedial action before you attempt to ride the motorcycle again.
-Failure to take remedial action may reduce braking efficiency leading to loss of motorcycle control and an accident.
+It is dangerous to operate the motorcycle with defective brakes; you must have your authorised Triumph dealer take remedial action before you ride the motorcycle again.
+Failure to take remedial action may result in reduced braking efficiency leading to loss of motorcycle control and an accident.